Introduction to plugin development#

 You can use any of the resources listed above to get an idea of how typical zul files look.
-You can also extract casa war contents to inspect those.
-In the Writing your first plugin page you will have the opportunity to view and edit .zul files your own.
+Additionally you may check the code of Gluu Casa project where you'll find many zul files.
+In the Writing your first plugin page you will have the opportunity to view and edit a .zul file your own.

 Particularly in Gluu Casa code, the amount of zul components used is very small to favor plain HTML5 tags.
 This allows to reduce the time it takes to incorporate a UI design handed by a third party into a project.
 Additionally it helps reducing the time to learn ZK by focusing only on the relevant components that make the interaction with the backend possible.